 dbfriend in action: processing spatial files and managing PostGIS database operations.

 Sosilogikk is a Python module intended to streamline the use of Python libraries like Shapely or Fiona for GIS analyses, on the Norwegian vector data format SOSI (Samordnet Opplegg for Stedfestet Informasjon).
 Sosilogikk allows the user to seamlessly load a .SOS file into a GeoPandas GeoDataFrame through only a few lines of code.
-Github repo

 Example structure of a vector object in a SOSI-file.
 The dot- and coordinates-format makes it difficult to use with Python libraries.